 These protocols will provide resource managers with a critical support tool for:

 - Determining the treatment duration

-The project will also help determine the probability of treatment success and estimate the treatment costs.
-Four molluscicides will be evaluated – Zequanox, Earthtec QZ, potassium chloride, and niclosamide – to determine the dose and duration required to kill zebra mussels at various water temperatures.
+The project also helped determine the probability of treatment success and estimate the treatment costs.
+Four molluscicides were evaluated – Zequanox, Earthtec QZ, potassium chloride, and niclosamide – to determine the dose and duration required to kill zebra mussels at various water temperatures.

 This project will have an immediate impact for managers who are implementing a rapid response treatment to eradicate a new, localized zebra mussel infestation.

 This project evaluted four molluscicides in order to inform the selection of an effective molluscicide and the proper dose that will induce 100% zebra mussel mortality at different temperatures.
 Findings are presented in brief below, please read this white paper for details.

 - EarthTecQZ: The data suggests that effective control of zebra mussels in a rapid response action could be obtained at or below the current the maximum label concentration of EarthTec QZ using exposures ≥ 336 h in duration when water temperatures are 7 to 12°C and with exposures ≥ 96 h in duration when water temperatures are ≥ 17°C

 - Niclosamide: The data suggests that 96 h of exposure to 0.10 mg/L of niclosamide at water temperatures ≥ 12°C would induce a complete zebra mussel kill

 - Potassium chloride: The data suggests that KCl is not an effective molluscicide for zebra mussel eradication when water temperatures are < 12°C and that KCl is an effective molluscicide for zebra mussel eradication when water temperatures are ≥ 12°C and exposures are ≥ 336 h in duration.
 When water temperatures are ≥ 22°C then KCl exposures ≥ 96 h in duration are also effective.